Design Summary

 How do you choose appliances that fit our cooking style rather than just our space?

 We begin with habits.
 If you batch-cook, host holidays, or bake weekly, capacity and heat control take priority.
 If weeknights are about speed, we plan for fast preheat, flexible oven modes, and racking that fits your actual cookware.
 Clearances, door swings, and ventilation are verified in drawings so deliveries and installation feel turnkey.
-The goal is to balance performance, ergonomics, and long-term reliability—not chase spec-sheet superlatives.
+The goal is to balance performance, ergonomics, and long-term reliability.
+Not chase spec-sheet superlatives.

 We might sell in a few years.
 Does a Kitchen and Bath Remodel still make sense?